BenGlicksberg/ROMOP/README.md

 created the CDM (DDL and indexes) according to their [official instructions](https://github.com/OHDSI/CommonDataModel/tree/master/PostgreSQL), but modified for MySQL.
 For space considerations, we only uploaded one million rows of each of the data files.
-The sandbox server is an Amazon Web Services (AWS) Elastic Compute Cloud (EC2) running Rshiny querying a MySQL database server AWS Relational Database Service (RDS) for Aurora (MySQL).
+The sandbox server is a Rshiny server running as an Elastic Compute Cloud (EC2) instance on Amazon Web Services (AWS) querying a MySQL database server (AWS Aurora MySQL).

 ## Requirements